 - Frequent bowel movements

-These side effects are a mere reflection of bodily changes to Alli medication, which evade with the continual of this medication.
-Incase these or any other side effects surface, kindly seek immediate medical attention.
+These side effects are a mere reflection of how this pill works and will often decrease over time and as you use the pill more appropriately.
+In case these or any other side effects surface, seek immediate medical attention.